PLDP Executive Council

 - During fall term 2012, PLDP students organized a Leadership Conference for medical students.
 All medical students were invited to attend, but a strong emphasis was placed on first- and second-year students.

-The conference had one keynote speaker (Dr. Arthur Pickoff), and five small group sessions with the opportunity to choose from seven different topics.
+The first annual conference had one keynote speaker (Dr. Arthur Pickoff), and five small group sessions with the opportunity to choose from seven different topics.
 Topics included:

 - Words of Wisdom without the Sugar